Abiderlkr/react-movie-app/README.md

 Use below steps to use movie search app;
 1- Install npm.
+2- Install "npm i git".
-2- Install git.
-Get this project from Github (git clone).
+3-Get this project from Github (git clone).
-3- For the project to work, the "cd movie-searching-app" command is used to switch to the relevant file.
+4- For the project to work, the "cd movie-searching-app" command is used to switch to the relevant file.
-4- Install dependencies "npm install".
+5- Install dependencies "npm install".
-5-You are in the relevant file.You can start the project with the "npm start" command.
+6-You are in the relevant file.You can start the project with the "npm start" command.